aionlinecoursecom/Generative-AI-Projects/README.md

 #### **Project Outcome**
 The Voice Cloning Application using RVC provides a robust and scalable solution for cloning and transforming voices using advanced deep learning techniques.
 Users can create customizable and realistic voice clones, offering numerous applications in industries such as entertainment, customer service, and personalization.

-For more details and a hands-on experience, visit the [Voice Cloning Application Using RVC](https://www.aionlinecourse.com/ai-projects/playground/voice-cloning-application-using-rvc) on Ai-projects.
+For more details and a hands-on experience, visit the [Voice Cloning Application Using RVC](https://www.aionlinecourse.com/ai-projects/playground/voice-cloning-application-using-rvc) on AI Projects.

 ---
 ### **2. [Chatbots with Generative AI Models](https://www.aionlinecourse.com/ai-projects/playground/chatbots-with-generative-ai-models)**